SimformSolutionsPvtLtd/react-native-reactions/README.md

 ---

-## Modal Reactions
+## Modal Reaction
--  Modal reaction variant can be used to avoid the zIndex / Overlap issue on reactions
+-  Modal reaction variant can be used to avoid the zIndex / Overlap issue on reaction popup

 > Note: Make sure to wrap your root component with ReactionProvider